-Several standards and interpretations have been issued, but not yet effective, up to the date of issuance of the Company's financial statements.
+Several standards and interpretations were in issue and adopted by the EU, but not yet effective, up to the date of issuance of the Company's financial statements.
 The Company has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.
 None of the new standards, amendments and interpretations to standards are expected to have a significant impact on the Company's financial statements.